neburtron/Lord-Game/README.md

 1 - Conversation.py
 The plan for this project right now is to build up around Conversation.py.
 Before I move on there's some more stuff I want to work on in this script.

-- Add a main script or parent script to Conversation.py, that takes on save file management
+- Add a main script or parent script to Conversation.py, that takes on save file management (started)
 - Give LLM the next command the player can issue + tweak that
 - Maybe update / add to scripts since I'm already editing for next command
 - Additional info for LLM taken from elsewhere